Measuring Hemodialysis Dose

 Weekly Standard Kt/V (stdKt/V)

-Interest in more frequent hemodialysis has prompted the creation of a weekly standard Kt/V (stdKt/V) (14).
-Unlike spKt/V and eKt/V—which describe the effect of single session, intermittent treatment—the stdKt/V provides treatment information for a broad spectrum of dialytic therapies, including variable frequency hemodialysis (two to seven sessions per week), continuous and intermittent peritoneal dialysis, and continuous renal replacement therapies for acute renal failure.
-As such, urea kinetic modeling with stdKt/V can be useful for comparing different treatment regimens and modalities(2,7,15).
+Interest in more frequent hemodialysis has prompted the creation of a weekly standard Kt/V (stdKt/V)15.
+Unlike spKt/V and eKt/V, which describe the effect of single session of intermittent treatment, the stdKt/V provides treatment information for a broad spectrum of dialytic therapies, including variable frequency hemodialysis (two to seven sessions per week), continuous and intermittent peritoneal dialysis, and continuous renal replacement therapies for acute renal failure.
+As such, urea kinetic modeling with stdKt/V can be useful for comparing different treatment regimens and modalities4,8,16.

 Figure 1.
 The relationship between spKt/V and stdKt/V is not linear.
 For a standard session length of 3.5 hours, you can see that in order to achieve a weekly stdKt/V of 2.0, dialyzing three times per week required a spKt/V of 1.2.
-Based on reference (20)
+Based on reference21

 Urea Reduction Ratio (URR)

 Due to the complexity of UKM, the urea reduction ratio (URR) was proposed as a simpler alternative to measure dialysis dose.
-The URR, which is expressed as a percentage, refers to the reduction in serum urea concentration during dialysis treatment and is mathematically related to spKt/V, as shown below(7).
-In the equations, Ct and C0 represent the post-dialysis and pre-dialysis serum urea concentrations, respectively.
+The URR, which is expressed as a percentage, refers to the reduction in serum urea concentration during dialysis treatment and is mathematically related to spKt/V, as shown below8.
+In the equations, Ct and Co represent the post-dialysis and pre-dialysis serum urea concentrations, respectively.

 Impact of Residual Urea Clearance (KR)